Back to Square One

 "Fifteen?" she echoed, surprised.
 "But I'm fourteen!
 You look--"

-"Like I'm twelve?
-Thirteen?" he said, rolling his eyes.
+"Like I'm eleven?
+Twelve?" he said, rolling his eyes.
 "Yeah, I get that all the time..."

-"I'm sorry," she giggled.
-"Here I was thinking you were some kind of prodigy because you were littler than me but in my level!"
+"I'm sorry," she giggled unexpectedly.
+"Here I was thinking you were some kind of prodigy because you're my tutor even though you're littler than me!"

 He stared at her coldly.
 "I'm not stupid, if that's what you're suggesting."